University of Missouri-Columbia logo

 Is University of Missouri-Columbia the right fit for me?

 Whether University of Missouri-Columbia is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (78% admit rate), cost ($28,992/year out-of-state), campus culture in Columbia, and available programs.
+Key factors to consider: admissions selectivity (78% admit rate), avg net price ($20,268/year after aid), campus culture in Columbia, and available programs.
 Use CollegeCove's compare tool to weigh University of Missouri-Columbia against similar schools side-by-side.

 Ready to apply?